swift-server/swift-aws-lambda-runtime/Examples/HelloJSON/README.md

 The code defines a `HelloRequest` and `HelloResponse` data structure to represent the input and outpout payload.
 These structures are typically shared with a client project, such as an iOS application.

 The code creates a `LambdaRuntime` struct.
-In it's simplest form, the initializer takes a function as argument.
+In it's simplest form, the initializer takes a function as an argument.
 The function is the handler that will be invoked when an event triggers the Lambda function.

 The handler is `(event: HelloRequest, context: LambdaContext)`.
 The function takes two arguments:
 - the event argument is a `HelloRequest`.
 It is the parameter passed when invoking the function.